Native American Hoop Dance: Description

-Origin story
+Origin

 According to writer Basil H. Johnston in Anishinaabe culture, a Manitou named Pukawiss, brother of Nanabozho, and born to live amongst the people, created the hoop dance.
 Unlike the other boys, Pukawiss did not show an interest in running, swimming or hunting.
 He only wanted to watch the animals.
 His fascination with things drove his father's interest away from him towards his brother Maudjee-kawiss, therefore, leading to everyone calling him Pukawiss: the disowned or unwanted.
 Pukawiss learned so much about life in the movements of eagles, bears, snakes that taking their life would have been wrong.
 The animals had much to teach human beings about values and relationship like loyalty, kindness and friendship.
 Pukawiss taught his village about the animals by spinning like an eagle in flight or hopping through grass like rabbits or bouncing like a baby deer.
 He became a dancer.
 So many villages wanted him to teach them about the ways of the animals that he had to give up his home and became a permanent visitor.
 Many women wanted him to settle with them in their village but he preferred to keep moving.